 - There is much traffic and lots of people on the Stelvio: motorcyclists, drivers as well as cyclists.
-It’s also a surprise to come across skiers mingling with cyclists: the glacier is open to skiers from May to November
+Speaking of motorcycles, expect to meet a lot of them on the Stelvio.
+It’s also a surprise to come across skiers mingling with cyclists: the glacier is open to skiers from May to November.

-We provide cycling experience in a destination where you can tackle excellent climbs you’ve probably never heard of them.
+We provide cycling experience in a destination where you can tackle excellent climbs you’ve probably never heard of them (both gradient and length).
 They are mainly close to the upper part of Lake Maggiore between Italy and Switzerland.

-Top 10 toughest cycling climbs in the Swiss-Italian Lake District.
+Top 10 toughest cycling climbs in the Italian-Swiss Lake District.

 The area is accessed from the North via the Gotthard Pass or via Simplon Pass througt the Swiss Alps.
 From the South via Milan or Bergamo.
 It's also well-integrated into the Swiss rail network and into the Italian rail network.
 There’s Milan Malpensa Airport, Milano Linate Airport, Milan Bergamo Airport and a small airport in Lugano with flights from Geneva and Zurich.

 The Italian-Swiss Lake District is 140 km far from the Stelvio as a crow flies.